Oil Pulling is a wonderful practice for well-being and oral care. It’s actually an ancient Ayurvedic action to help with detox and oral health.

 You actually feel the change occurring, after a certain amount of time.
 Spit out the oil at this point (usually after 20 minutes but even 10 minutes can be beneficial) – we recommend ALWAYS into a waste can and not into the drain.

 Reduce the bacteria, fungi, viruses and toxins in your mouth – the gateway to the rest of your body!
 With a healthier mouth, you have less body inflammation, more energy and feel better (your body is fighting less bacteria and there is less stress on you and your lymphatic system.)

 What Oil Do You Recommend?

-There are several oils that are traditionally used for oil pulling (Sesame, Coconut & Sunflower), but we recommend the most traditional, Sesame Oil.
+There are several oils that are traditionally used for oil pulling (Sesame, Coconut & Sunflower), but we recommend either traditional, Sesame Oil, or Coconut.
 This is what the Ayurvedic tradition has used, and this is the oil that many experts have recommended over time.
 There are even studies of Oil Pulling specifically with Sesame Oil.

 Sesame has natural anti-bacteria qualities.
 Sesame was even found, in one study, to help reduce the effect of Streptococcus mutans in the mouth.

 Sesame is high in antioxidants and holds a high concentration of Vitamin E and polyunsaturated fatty acids, exactly what you want!